BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 index: 1; device name: AMD Radeon Graphics
 ```

-If you see more than one GPU device, you may need to export [`HIP_VISIBLE_DEVICES`](https://rocm.docs.amd.com/en/latest/conceptual/gpu-isolation.html#hip-visible-devices) variable to your environemnt every time before launching Python.
+If you see more than one GPU device, you may need to export [`HIP_VISIBLE_DEVICES`](https://rocm.docs.amd.com/en/latest/conceptual/gpu-isolation.html#hip-visible-devices) variable to your environment every time before launching Python.
 This may resolve potential conflicts and solve the problem of inappropriate GPU selection.

 > [!IMPORTANT]